Welcome to today's edition of the Rush 24-7 podcast.

 And if you missed what I had to say about it, or if for some reason you didn't quite understand what I was saying or what my point was, just ask.

-I, ladies and gentlemen, a professional broadcast specialist and communicator will be happy to make it clear.
+I, ladies and gentlemen, a professional broadcast specialist and communicator, will be happy to make it clear.

-From the subterranean depths of the EIV Southern Command, this is uh Blendia.
+Ha, welcome back, Rush Limbaugh from the subterranean depths of the EIV Southern Command.

-Belinda, Belinda in uh in Alexandria, Virginia.
+Belinda in Alexandria, Virginia.

 Welcome to the program, my dear.